kaapstorm/samuel/11_england.rst

 "So where does all this leave us?
 The only truth that revelation reveals is truth about yourself.
 Evidence is what determines what is really true.
 God is not blessing you, rewarding you or punishing you.
 You are who you are.
-You get to choose how you want to work with that.
+You get to choose how you want to work with who you are.

 "I can't make that choice for you.
 But I'd like to make some suggestions.
 Immortality offers you the opportunity to get really, really good at stuff.
 You say you bake really well.
 That's great.
-Maybe you should try to be a teacher next.
+I think you should try to be a teacher next.
 That is an invaluable skill.
 And you have a lot you can teach."

 .. rubric:: Footnotes